crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 ## Filter for the right information

 From now on the dataframe can be wrangled until everything is seperated nicely.
-The CSV schema is quite generic but narrow which leads to a lot of rows.
+The CSV schema is generic but narrow, which leads to a lot of rows.
 From there on we start separating different metrics (e.g. sensornames like power_output) into individual timeseries.